Powerlearnproject/se-assignment-day-2-git-and-github-marius6555/README.md

 9. Contact Information
 Provide a way for users and contributors to get in touch with you or your team.
 This can be an email address, a link to your GitHub profile, or a dedicated communication channel.

 ## Compare and contrast the differences between a public repository and a private repository on GitHub.
-What are the advantages and disadvantages of each, particularly in the context of collaborative projects?
+What are the advantages and disadvantages of each, particularly in the context of collaborative projects?Public repositories are a great choice for getting started!
+They're visible to any user on your GitHub Enterprise instance, so you can benefit from a collaborative community.

+Private repositories require a little more setup.
+They're only available to you, the repository owner, as well as any collaborators you choose to share with.

+Some of the benefits of using a public/remote repository like GitHub are:

+It’s a lot easier when you want to work with other developers, everyone can easily pull and push changes from the remote repository instead of having to share files all the time
+When using a local repository there’s risk of losing files.
+Imagine something happens to your hard disk, all your code is gone.
+You’ll have to start building your project afresh - not a very good experience tho
+Public repositories promote open-source development.
+You can collaborate with the public to build tools or whatever it is you want to build.

 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?